Undergraduate Admission to Teacher Education

 - Completed the following core courses with a grade of “C” or better in each course: EDUC 101, EDUC 200,and EDCO 201 or EDCO 202 or equivalents.

-- The PRAXIS I or Core Academic Skills for Educators Tests are required test for admission to the Teacher Education Program, unless the student can verify a minimum score of 1100 on the SAT,1650 on the SAT I, or 24 on the ACT.
+- The PRAXIS Core Academic Skills for Educators Test is required for admission to the Teacher Education Program, unless the student can verify a minimum score of 1100 on the SAT, 1650 on the SAT I, or 24 on the ACT.
+Passing scores from PRAXIS I tests taken before August 31, 2014 will be accepted as well.

 When the above requirements are met,students should submit information to the on-line Teacher Education Program Application System on the SAS site that includes: